ANCPLabOldenburg/megqc_documentation/book/introduction.md

 - **Muscle artifacts calculation**
 <br>

+To ensure the clarity of the results, MEGqc will provide you with a detailed visual HTML report for each Metric.
+The next section will delve in the kind of information included within each report.
+MEGqc will also provide you with machine-readable outputs **JSON files** and **TSV files**.

+For a deeper understanding of MEGqc's core functionality, dependencies and derivatives, [visit the pipeline basics page](details.md).

 ```{admonition} There are 2 other metrics within MEG QC:

 - **Peak-to-Peak automatic calculation:** This module, which relies on MNE library functions, is not used in the final version of the pipeline.
 Instead, the manual "Peak-to-Peak manual" is recommended.